larissaford/Group2cs458/README.md

 step 0:

-	- Make sure you have pip, virtualenv, and pipenv installed.
+	- Make sure you have python, pip, virtualenv, and pipenv installed.
+Python 3.9 currently doesn't work, and python 3.8 needs to be the 64 bit version
 	- Go to the folder you want the repository in through your terminal.

 Inside your terminal: